In order to be able to publish Open Access, authors must pay publication fees, so-called Article Processing Charges (APC).

 In the period from 1 January 2022 to 31 December 2024, BTU authors (correspondig authors) can publish free of charge under the Institutional Research Licence (Read and Publish) under a CC BY 4.0 licence in 56 hybrid and 16 gold open access journals.

 MDPI (Multidisciplinary Digital Publishing Institute) is an Open Access publisher whose range of publications includes more than 200 journals in all subject areas.

 Membership is assigned via the e-mail address of BTU Cottbus-Senftenberg or via the IP address for uploads from the campus network.
-The agreement does not include central billing to the university library, i.e. the author receives the invoice.
+The agreement does not include central billing to the university library which means the author receives the invoice.

 SCOAP3 is an international project for the promotion of Open Access, with which scientific publications in the field of high-energy physics (HEP) are made freely accessible worldwide.
 BTU Cottbus-Senftenberg is a member of the national consortium agreement for universities (SCOAP3-DH).
-Thus members of the BTU Cottbus-Senftenberg can publish in the journals mentioned below free of charge.
-The current second phase of the project runs from 2017-2019.
+Thus members of BTU Cottbus-Senftenberg can publish in the journals mentioned below free of charge.

-For subsequent journals, the SCOAP3 consortium will pay the article fees in full:
+For subsequent journals, the SCOAP3 consortium will pay the full article fees:

 - European Physical Journal C (Springer/Società Italiana di Fisica)

 - Physics Letters B (Elsevier)